Corbould Park, Queensland: Geography

+The northern part of the locality is occupied by the Corbould Park Racecourse.
+While much of the locality is undeveloped land, there are two industrial areas.

 History

 Corbould Park is situated in the Gubbi Gubbi (Kabi) traditional Aboriginal country.

-On 14 June 2019 parts of the localities of Bells Creek and Meridan Plains were excised to create the localities of Banya, Corbould Park, Gagalba and Nirimba to accommodate future suburban growth in the Caloundra South Priority Development Area.
+On 14 June 2019, parts of the localities of Bells Creek and Meridan Plains were excised to create the localities of Banya, Corbould Park, Gagalba and Nirimba to accommodate future suburban growth in the Caloundra South Priority Development Area.

 The locality is named after grazier and philanthropist Harold Edward (Ted) Corbould.